surifirstpin/biplus_documentation/version.3/Calculated Column in detail.md

 ## Mathematical operation

-Custom made mathematical operations can be added in calculated column section as shown in below Image;
+Custom made mathematical operations can be performed in calculated column section as shown in below Image;

 ** Example 1 :**

- To Calculate **Number of working days** in each month, use the below expression in calculation field window as shown in below image;
+ To Calculate **Number of working days** in each month, use the following expression in calculation column window as shown in below image;

 ```
 bi.days_in_month(${ROOT.BI_ORDERS.date_month_WHENMADE})